Kibergsneset

-Kibergsneset (also spelled Kibergneset) is a peninsula in Vardø Municipality in Finnmark county, Norway.
+Kibergsneset is a peninsula in Vardø Municipality in Finnmark county, Norway.
 The small peninsula is located on the larger Varanger Peninsula along the Barents Sea.
 The village of Kiberg sits on the southwestern shore of the peninsula and the town of Vardø is located about 10 km to the northeast.

 There is a coastal fortress on the southeastern part of the peninsula.
 It was built by the occupying Germans during World War II.
 Kibergsneset is the easternmost point of mainland Norway.